livepeer/docs/docs/broadcasters/getting-started/deposit-broadcasting-funds.md

 Once you've acquired your test ETH, [run the `livepeer_cli`](/broadcasters/getting-started/run-broadcaster#running-the-broadcaster-cli)

-> Note: The `livepeer_cli` binary is provided when you install Aqueduct.
+> Note: The `livepeer_cli` binary is provided when you install Catalyst.

 This command starts the CLI interactive wizard which can be used to issue commands to be executed by your broadcaster node.